fuzzyatelin/fuzzyatelin.github.io/bioanth-stats/module-05/module-05.md

     ##  $ pop65     : num  875 895 914 933 948 ...
     ##  $ elderly   : num  8.51 8.51 8.54 8.55 8.52 8.52 8.5 8.47 8.44 8.37 ...

 You can also use the `source_data()` function from the {repmis} package ("Miscellaneous Tools for Reproducible Research") to load data from a file on ***Dropbox***.
-This function detects column types and gives a few more warnings than others if it encounters somthing odd.
+This function detects column types and gives a few more warnings than others if it encounters something odd.

 ``` r
 require(repmis)